jkenlooper/puzzle-massive/README.md

-Bugs and feature requests can be tracked via the projects source code repository https://github.com/jkenlooper/puzzle-massive/issues or send an email to puzzle-bug@massive.xyz with a description.
+Bugs and feature requests can be tracked via the projects source code repository https://github.com/jkenlooper/puzzle-massive/issues or send an email to puzzle-massive-bug@pm.me with a description.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)